Make Your Workplace Sustainable: 9 Initiatives for an Eco-Friendly Office

 Encourage employees to use public transportation by offering subsidized transit passes or reimbursing transit expenses.
 This reduces emissions from personal vehicles, eases traffic congestion, and cuts the need for parking spaces.

-Carpooling and Ridesharing
+Create Carpooling and Ridesharing Programs

 Set up a carpooling or ridesharing program for employees who live near each other.
 This reduces the number of vehicles on the road and associated emissions.
 Offer a designated carpool parking area or preferential parking spots as an incentive.